Open-source Postgres backend incumbent with broader maturity, while InsForge is built around agent-operated workflows.

 Developer backend platform focused on reactive apps, while InsForge anchors on Postgres and agent-readable operations.

-Moat is weak today; best path is workflow switching costs from agent-owned schemas, migrations, logs, and deployment state that become painful to move.
+Structural defensibility is thin today.
+The path forward is workflow switching costs from agent-owned schemas, migrations, logs, and deployment state that become painful to move once they live inside InsForge.

-InsForge turns backend state into agent actions through MCP, schema introspection, logs, and a model gateway; the edge is the control plane, not a proprietary model.
+InsForge turns backend state into agent actions through MCP, schema introspection, logs, and a model gateway, which means the edge is the control plane itself rather than a proprietary model running inside it.